hofstadter-io/hof-docs/content/first-example/data-layer/_index.md

 1. Regenerating our application
 1. Inspecting and discussing the result

-Finally, we will look at how to upgrade our genertor to use a database.
+Finally, we will look at how to upgrade our generator to use a database.
 Automatic migrations are covered in the [model history section](/first-example/model-history/).

 The full code for this section can be found on GitHub